teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 The differences between the specific details and between the overall impressions were enough to differentiate Rapid Fire from Hyperball.
 There was no "substantial similarity" and therefore no copyright infringement. [*Williams Electronics, Inc. v.
 Bally Manufacturing*, 568 F.Supp.
 1274 (ND Ill 1983)](http://scholar.google.com/scholar_case?case=16687668448643130747).

 **Takeaway**: A "pinball machine with video game elements" is an unprotectable idea.
 Rapid Fire copied that idea, as it's allowed to do.
-The way Hyperball expresses that idea is copyrightable, but Rapid Fire didn't copy the expression.

 - - -